Foo-x/react-tea/doc/Reference.md

 ## Cmd

 Cmd is an asynchronous action that dispatch messages.
 Unlike the original TEA, it only handles asynchronous processing.
-This is because TypeScript allows to occur side effects anywhere, so if the process is synchronous, it can be executed in the update function.
+This is because TypeScript allows to occur side effects anywhere, so if the process is synchronous, you can execute it in the update function.

 ### none